IlhamTahir/nestjs-mapper/docs/en/guide/nestjs/getting-started.md

   order: new OrderMapper(),
 };

-// ✅ nest-mapper: Automatic registration and management
+// ✅ nestjs-mapper: Automatic registration and management
 @Module({
   imports: [MapperModule.forRoot()], // Auto-discover and register all @Mapper() })